yard

 Indoor seasons do not follow the calendar, they follow your heating and cooling.
 In winter, forced air heat and wood stoves dry rooms fast, so soil can swing from soaked to bone dry in a few days near a vent.

 Summer AC cools and dries air differently.
-Some corners stay muggy and barely dry out, especially around big leafy plants like monstera pots and hanging spider plant baskets.
-The same watering time can behave very differently across your house.
+Some corners stay muggy and barely dry out, especially around big leafy plants like monstera pots.
+Hanging spider plant baskets can dry faster even in the same room.

 In heated winters, morning watering is still best, but you should expect faster drying near vents and radiators.
 That means checking soil more often, not blindly watering more often.
 In summer, focus on spots that never see direct sun and feel cool to the touch.